mtorres253/mtorres253.github.io/chapt-12/index.md

 # Make it a Habit

-Think about a stressful situation or challenge you are currently facing Identify what support would be helpful and who in your life could provide it Ask for that support
+Think about a stressful situation or challenge you are currently facing
+- Identify what support would be helpful (Emotional, Informaional, Tangible)
+- Who in your life could provide it
+- Ask for that support